 If a person reported, for example, being highly anxious in social situations and constantly worrying about what other people were thinking of them, the psychologist would be interested in exploring what bothered the person about feeling that way, what it was interfering with, and what it was stopping them from doing.

 Through these conversations, the psychologist helps people generate their own solutions to their problems rather than providing advice and guidance from their perspective.

-There are many more treatments available than those listed above, and many psychologists will be skilled in more than one treatment or may even combine different treatment types.
+There are many more treatments available than those listed above, and many psychologists, such as Suboxone doctors online, will be skilled in more than one treatment or may even combine different treatment types.

 If you can find someone you relate to, who is interested in monitoring your progress on a regular basis, and who can work flexibly and responsively with you about the things you’re troubled by, it’s likely you’ll find the relief you are looking for.

-But there are no guarantees.
-Treatment is simply a resource that people can use to help make sense of things that previously seemed senseless and to restore contentment, satisfaction, and feeling that you’re living a valued life.
+But there are no guarantees with therapy.
+Treatment is simply a resource that people can use to help make sense of things that previously seemed senseless and to restore contentment, satisfaction, and the feeling that you’re living a valued life.
 It’s the people who make treatments work.

-If you don’t seem to be getting the results you want, it could be time to consider seeing someone else or trying a different type of therapy.
+If you don’t seem to be getting the desired results, it could be time to consider seeing someone else or trying a different type of therapy.

 "How to choose a therapist and therapy best for you," was published by The Conversation, a network of not-for-profit media outlets that publish news stories written by academics and researchers.